DumpName/docker_isbg/README.md

 To configure your IMAP accounts, create a new .conf file in the `/var/lib/mailaccounts` volume for each IMAP account that you want to be filtered.
 The files are JSON files, see the example below to learn about mandatory and optional parameters.

-The container runs a learning process on startup, so do not leave a configuration with a huge email directory active if you want the container to start in a reasonnable time.
+The container runs a learning process on startup, so do not leave a configuration with a huge email directory active if you want the container to start in a reasonable time.

 **Note: As this image needs to store your _password in cleartext_ you should only use it in an environment that you fully trust!** Be aware of the risk that this involves!